IkhlasAmgad/Smart-Door-Lock/README.md

 # Smart-Door-Lock 2020
-Two MCUs (AVR Atmega16) connected and communicate with  UART protocol , -HMI MCU _Interfacing Module _ for entering the password through the KeyPad and display it on LCD new PassWord is Enterd at the beginning and re-entered again you have 3 time re-entering if wrong go to the 1st step ,if passed then two options :
+Two MCUs (AVR Atmega16) are connected through UART protocol , -HMI MCU _Interfacing Module _ for entering the password through the KeyPad and display it on LCD new PassWord is Enterd at the beginning and re-entered again you have 3 time re-entering if wrong go to the 1st step ,if passed then two options :
                                                                                                                                                   -Motor Start